rFerns: An Implementation of the Random Ferns Method for General-Purpose Machine Learning: Conclusions

 \section{Conclusions}

-In this paper, I have presented \pkg{rFerns}, a general-purpose implementation of the Random ferns classifier.
-Slight modifications of the original algorithm allowed me to additionally implement OOB error approximation and permutational attribute importance measure.
+In this paper, I have presented \pkg{rFerns}, a general-purpose implementation of the Random ferns, a fast, ensemble-based classification method.
+Slight modifications of the original algorithm allowed me to additionally implement OOB error approximation and attribute importance measure.

-Benchmarks showed that such algorithm can achieve accuracies comparable to Random forest algorithm while usually being much faster, especially for large datasets.
+Presented benchmarks showed that such algorithm can achieve accuracies comparable to Random forest algorithm while usually being much faster, especially for large datasets.

 Also the importance measure proposed in this paper can be calculated very quickly and proved to behave in a desired way and be in agreement with the results of Random forest; however the in-depth assessment of its quality and usability for feature selection and similar problems requires further research.